urmulu-riza/FullStackOpen-Part0/SPA-NewNoteSeqDiagram.md

     r->>b: Click Submit
     rect rgb(191, 223, 255)
-    b->>b: Create a new note
+    b->>b: Creates a new note
-    b->>b: Add the note to the notes list b->>b: Rerender the note list on the page and clear the note input end
+    b->>b: Adds the note to the notes list b->>b: Rerenders the note list on the page and clear the note input end